-The bill also outlines enforcement mechanisms, including civil penalties for violations.
-Companies that breach the hiring limitations or contract provisions may face a civil penalty of $5,000 for each violation, with each day of non-compliance considered a separate violation.
-Furthermore, if a company fails to rectify a violation after being notified, they may be liable for penalties equal to twice the amount of the financial benefits received or the contract amount.
+Additionally, the bill outlines enforcement mechanisms, including civil penalties for violations.
+Companies that breach the hiring limitations or contract provisions may face a civil penalty of $5,000 per violation, with each day of non-compliance considered a separate violation.
+The attorney general is empowered to investigate complaints and enforce penalties, which may include recovering double the amount of financial benefits received by the company from the governmental entity.
 The comptroller is tasked with adopting a list of financial benefits by January 1, 2026, and the act is set to take effect on September 1, 2025.

 Statutes affected: